michee/telespark/README.md

 I would create a schema For the input (site and cell) data, that is shared between the this job and the parent.\
 Shared between producer and consumer, a contract.

+Another approach is to state that the schema in a directory (or kafka topic) does not change.

 ### error handling - monitoring
 Even though I have turned off logging in this Task, I am a big fan of logging!
 Extensive logging should be used in the application, and sent to a logg aggregator/monitoring tool eg. datadog.
 To enable the possibility of performance tuning, and backtracking bugs.
-The application (and all other jobs and services) should be
+The applications status (all services and applications) should be monitored by a monitoring services that can trigger alerts if a application fails or crashes.

 ### the data
 The data is in CSV format,